antrea-io/antrea/docs/multicluster/user-guide.md

 * By default, the K8s Node's `InternalIP` is used as `gatewayIP` too.
-* You can choose to use the K8s Node's `ExternalIP` as `gatewayIP`, by changing the configuration option `gatewayIPPrecedence` to value: `public`, when deploying the member Multi-cluster Controller.
+* You can choose to use the K8s Node's `ExternalIP` as `gatewayIP`, by changing the configuration option `gatewayIPPrecedence` to value: `external`, when deploying the member Multi-cluster Controller.
 The configration option is defined in ConfigMap `antrea-mc-controller-config-***` in `antrea-multicluster-member.yml`.
 * When the Gateway Node has a separate IP for external communication or is